How we can help

 What you can do

-As a workplace party, you may need to reach out to the Office of the Pay Equity Commissioner to:
+As a workplace party, you may need to reach out to the Pay Equity Unit to:

 - Make an authorization request